valine/training-hot-swap/README.md

 ---
 ## Other cobsiderations

 This script is a major potential security vulnerability.
-This is a server which by design executea arbitrary code.
+This is a server which by design executes arbitrary code.
 Don't expose this server to the internet directly.